bahazghayar/data-structures-and-algorithms/javascript/Data-Structures/tree/README.md

 inOrder:  it creates a tree (Left - Root - Right)
 postOrder: it creates a tree (left - Right - Root)
 find_maximum_value: it returns the max value from the tree.
+breadth_first_traversal: it returns a list of the values in the tree in the order they were encountered.

 Binary Search Tree
 add: it creates a sorted tree.